Skip to main content

 The Pollution Challenges of the Black Sea

 The Black Sea is a unique and sensitive ecosystem, vital to the economy and culture of six countries.
 However, it faces severe environmental pressures that threaten its future.
 BBSEA is dedicated to tackling these challenges by fostering targeted innovation and regional cooperation.
-Here are the three key areas of concern we are addressing:
+Here are the four key areas of concern we are addressing:

 Agricultural runoff and untreated municipal wastewater leads to significant biodiversity loss, and threatening the sustainability of commercial fisheries.